fbgallet/roam-extension-ref-count/README.md

 With opacity to 0.25 and size to small, the counters will be very subtle.

+### 🆕 New in v.4: Click on the counter to open linked references in the sidebar

-### See if a page is empty or not
+### 🆕 New in v.4: See if a page is empty or not
-If a page is empty, its inline reference is underlined with a dotted line when hovering over it (and only while hovering over the counter, for tags), and its title is greyed in seach and auto-complete boxes.
+If a page is empty, its reference is underlined with a dotted line when hovering over it (for tags: only when hovering over the counter), and its title is greyed in seach and auto-complete boxes.

-If a page is not empty, its inline reference has a light grey background and is underlind with a solid line when hovering over it.
+If a page is not empty, its inline reference has a light grey background (only page refs, not tags) and is underlined with a solid line when hovering over it (for tags: when hovering over the counter).

 [See changelog here](https://github.com/fbgallet/roam-extension-ref-count/blob/main/CHANGELOG.md)